Travel.State.Gov > Legal Resources > Judicial Assistance Country Information > Pakistan Judicial Assistance Information

 Fax: +(92)(91) 527-6712

 Pakistan is a party to the Hague Convention on the Service Abroad of Judicial and Extra Judicial Documents in Civil and Commercial Matters.
 Complete information on the operation of the Convention, including an interactive online request form are available on the Hague Conference website.
 Requests should be completed in duplicate and submitted with two sets of the documents to be served, and translations, directly to Pakistan’s Central Authority for the Hague Service Convention.
 The person in the United States executing the request form should be either an attorney or clerk of court.
 The applicant should include the titles attorney at law or clerk of court on the identity and address of applicant and signature/stamp fields.
-In its Declarations and Reservations on the Hague Service Convention, Pakistan formally objected to service under Article 10, and does not permit service via postal channels.
-For additional information see the Hague Conference Service Convention web page and the Hague Conference Practical Handbook on the Operation of the Hague Service Convention.
+In its Declarations and Reservations on the Hague Service Convention, Pakistan does not object to service directly via postal channels For additional information see the Hague Conference Service Convention web page and the Hague Conference Practical Handbook on the Operation of the Hague Service Convention.

 Service on a Foreign State: See also our Service Under the Foreign Sovereign Immunities Act (FSIA) feature and FSIA Checklist for questions about service on a foreign state, agency or instrumentality.